jatanRT/eprscope/README.md

     Technology](https://kb.bcit.ca/faculty-staff/download-and-install-openjdk-on-windows10-3395/).
     On *macOS,* this package is available via the Homebrew repository (see below) by `brew install openjdk` and finally, by verifying the
-    installation: `java –version`. *Linux* (ubuntu) users are advised to check out the repositories (+ update, if needed): `sudo apt update`.
+    installation: `java –version`. *Linux* (*Ubuntu*) users are advised to check out the repositories (+ update, if needed):
-    Then search for the `openjdk` by the following command:
+    `sudo apt update`.
+Then search for the `openjdk` by the following
-    `apt search openjdk` (it should return list with the newest/stable version like `openjdk-XX-jdk`, “XX” stands for the highest number), and finally install it by `sudo apt install openjdk-XX-jdk -y`.
+    command: `apt search openjdk` (it should return list with the newest/stable version like `openjdk-XX-jdk`, “XX” stands for the highest number), and finally install it by
+    `sudo apt install openjdk-XX-jdk -y`.
 After successful installation one may check the version (`java -version`) .

 2. Please, follow the instructions for the [the R installation procedure](https://cran.rstudio.com/). *Linux* and *macOS* users may